 After yet another doctor’s appointment, Cheryl was referred to Dr. William Harbour, an ocular oncologist and clinical researcher who was then at Washington University in St. Louis, not far from her home in southern Illinois.

 “I had all kinds of tests…an ultrasound, a liver enzyme test, a bunch of photos taken of the inside of my eye, and a CT and MRI scan.
 This went on for eight or nine hours.
 Then Dr. Harbour said my tumor was huge, and that radiation was not an option.
 My eye had to come out and the surgery had to be done soon.”
 Cheryl was devastated.

 Dr. Harbour explained there was a test that could tell Cheryl her risk of metastasis, that is, the odds that her cancer would spread.
 Like many others, she said yes.
 She wanted to know her tumor type.

 “I was sure it was coming back as Class 1,” with a low risk of spreading.
 “I just wanted that confirmation.”
-Cheryl was wrong.
-When Dr. Harbour called with the results, she learned her tumor was Class 2, with a 72% chance of eventually metastasizing to her liver.
+But when Dr. Harbour called with the results, Cheryl learned her tumor was Class 2, with a 72% chance of metastasizing to her liver within five years.